When I was a kid, looking back, there were not many ways to get money beyond allowances, gift money, and tooth fairy money.

 Within my aggressive learning mode, I learned immediately and with trial and error and observation experience that IPOs, Initial Public Offerings, were a good nitch in equities to potentially see my formula hard at work.
 The earnings part was often not there, but I learned that high revenue growth and a disruptive business plan to get earnings were big keys to big price appreciation.

-So, in a sense, no, matter-of-factly, I am “The IPO Guru” today.
+So, in a sense, no, matter-of-factly, I am “The IPO Money Manager” today.

 I buy IPOs when they are not IPOs.
 That is, once they begin trading.
 At that point they have become just common stocks.